IntersectMBO/plutus/plutus-metatheory/src/index.lagda.md

 ## Executable

-This module is is compiled to Haskell and then can be compiled by ghc to produce an executable.
+This module is compiled to Haskell and then can be compiled by ghc to produce an executable.

 ```